 Capturing your entire customer support approach in just a few sentences is no simple task.

-As with your company values and mission statement, it’s challenging to find the balance between being overly aspirational and giving tactical guidance.
-Even worse, a bad customer service philosophy can have the opposite effect on your team.
+As with your company values and mission statement, finding the balance between being overly aspirational and giving tactical guidance is challenging.
+Even worse, a bad customer service philosophy can negatively affect your team.

 However, one thing you’ll quickly notice is that every successful company spends time and effort crafting its philosophy.